Optimism vs. Positivity

 A feeble attempt to make sense of the past 18 months of the pandemic.

 By Daniel KOEPPEL

-Another one that is having verbal diarrhea about something we can’t see but that evidently has truly f*$#ed up everyone’s existence, in one or another way.
+Another one who is having verbal diarrhea about something we can’t see.
+It has evidently truly f*$#ed up everyone’s existence, in one or another way.

 My position is, contrary to the popular and often regurgitated believe, that Corona (the virus, not the beer) is a process and not an event.
 Allow me to give you a brief comparison of a process and an event: Describing an event in other words, go scroll through predominantly used social media sites and find the current scenario (CoVid) to be commonly perceived as something we have to: wait out; accept as -, or prepare for as new normal.
 Note the underlying “being in control”-acuity!

 Understanding the current scenario (CoVid) as a process, though, gives reason to a smaller percentage of persons to shout out; ”I told you thusly!”
 I am referring here to persons, that did or do believe previously issued warnings by the WHO and GPMB (Sept.2019) as well as selected other scientists in 2018.

 “What if this is a transformative event that makes us better, that forces us to learn, that means we take real steps to protect and serve future generations?”

 Does anyone see this differently?
 Yes, of course.
 Go ask 5 people to tell you what they think about CoVid and you are given at least 6 different opinions.
 Whether or not to see this differently is not the issue here.
 The consequential issue is this: can you continue to handle your live/job while consciously knowing that the control is not in your or our hands?